electron/electron/docs/api/web-contents.md

     defaults to `false`.
   * `matchCase` Boolean (optional) - Whether search should be case-sensitive, defaults to `false`.
-  * `wordStart` Boolean (optional) - Whether to look only at the start of words. defaults to `false`.
-  * `medialCapitalAsWordStart` Boolean (optional) - When combined with `wordStart`, accepts a match in the middle of a word if the match begins with an uppercase letter followed by a lowercase or non-letter.
-    Accepts several other intra-word matches, defaults to `false`.

 Returns `Integer` - The request id used for the request.